Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 11. Both Nodes execute the transaction and compare the ACOTHs (and execution hash for `PSV`) and update the transaction receipt accordingly to mark transaction execution completion.

+!!! note
-**Note : If the EVM simulation impacts more than one contract, all contracts should have the same `PrivacyFlag`, otherwise the transaction is rejected.
+    If the EVM simulation impacts more than one contract, all contracts should have the same `PrivacyFlag`, otherwise the transaction is rejected.
     All contracts ACOTHs are included in the transmission and the Tessera node will create individual proofs (secure hash) for each ACOTH.**

+*[PP]: Counter Party Protection
+*[PSV]: Private State Validation
+*[ACOTH]: Affected Contract's Original Transaction's encrypted payload Hash *[SP]: Standard Private
+*[EVM]: Ethereum Virtual Machine
+*[P2P]: Peer to peer